 Display categories, of type of image, with titles.

 Usage of attributes in Textpattern tags is similar to attributes in HTML.

 - attribute values must always be delimited by double or single quotes.

 * single quotes have special meaning, so use double quotes by default.

 - attribute keys must be lower case.

-- for plugin developers: attribute keys can consist of the letters 'a' through 'z' and underscore (not as the first or last character).
+- attribute keys can consist of the letters 'a' through 'z' and underscore.

 * first or last character cannot be an underscore.